isidorocotugno5P/projectone/README.md

 ### General Testing

 - Both forms require email for submission and arrive on success.html upon successful submission.
+  - Manually tested all forms by entering email, making sure that forms require an email for submission and that upon submission the user gets a success message, in this case it is arriving on a page that informs the user of his subsciprition efforts being a success.
 - All buttons function as intended.
+  - Manually tested all buttons checking that they function as intended on multiple devices and browsers (Devices: Galaxy S8, Macbook Pro, Mac Studio, and IPhone 13 Pro Max - Browsers: Chrome, Safari, Firefox).
 - All social media links function as intended, lead to the correct website and open in a new tab.
+  - Manually tested all links on all pages with multiple devices and browsers (Devices: Galaxy S8, Macbook Pro, Mac Studio, and Iphone 13 Pro Max - Browsers: Chrome, Safari, Firefox).
 - All navbar elements lead to the intended page, and menu dropdown lands above menu-section header making it clearly visible.
+  - Navbar functions as intended as well as its autoclose feature on each page, this was tested on multiple devices and browsers (Devices: Galaxy S8, Macbook Pro, Mac Studio, and IPhone 13 Pro Max - Browsers: Chrome, Safari, Firefox).
 - Carousel autoplays and has working "previous" and "next" functions.
+  - Manually tested all carousel functions, including the buttons, and made sure it was autoplaying on multiple devices and browsers (Devices: Galaxy S8, Macbook Pro, Mac Studio, and IPhone 13 Pro Max - Browsers: Chrome, Safari, Firefox).
 - CurryHouse navbar logo leads back to homepage upon clicking.
+  - Manually tested this link on multiple devices in multiple browsers (Devices: Galaxy S8, Macbook Pro, Mac Studio, and IPhone 13 Pro Max - Browsers: Chrome, Safari, Firefox).
 - Formdump alternative (commented in) works properly.
+  - Manually tested this on Chrome on my Mac Studio.
 - Every page is responsive relative to all screen sizes.
+  - Tested this on google developer, as well as all the devices and browsers I could get my hands on making sure my website is responsive across all platforms on all screen sizes (Devices: Galaxy S8, Macbook Pro, Mac Studio, and IPhone 13 Pro Max - Browsers: Chrome, Safari, Firefox).

 ### Mobile Testing

-- I tested the site personally on an Android device as well as an iOS device, making sure all processes function properly including buttons, links, phone number, google maps, etc.
+- I tested the site personally on an Android (Galaxy S8) device as well as an iOS device (IPhone 13 Pro Max), making sure all processes function properly including buttons, links, phone number, google maps, etc.
-- The site was sent to friends who tested on their devices of different screen sizes.
+- The site was sent to friends who tested on their devices of different screen sizes (incl. different types of devices on different versions of different browsers.).

 ### Desktop Testing

 - The majority of the testing occured and was optimized using Chrome.
-- I personally tested the website on Chrome, Safari, and Firefox.
+- I personally tested the website on Chrome, Safari, and Firefox using google developer on my Macbook Pro and on my Mac Studio.
-- The site was tested by friends on several desktop devices with different screen sizes.
+- The site was tested by friends on several desktop devices with different screen sizes (incl. different types of devices on different versions of different browsers.)

 ## Bugs